How many sports-crazy countries can you think of, off the top of your head? (football-crazy countries don’t count). There are two standouts for me.

 The final is always held at Melbournes MCG, often on the Saturday, meaning there could be a long drive from Melbourne to Sydney to start the road trip if they’re on the same weekend.

-Seeing both of these events one after the other would be such a great way to start with a spot of free camping somewhere between Sydney and Melbourne required.
+Seeing both of these events one after the other would be such a great way to start with a spot of freedom camping somewhere between Sydney and Melbourne required before the Aussie travel budget gets way out of control.

 The Australian Open (Golf)